History of the United Kingdom: Prosperity of the postwar years

-A study of a slum area in Leeds (which was due for demolition) found that 74% of the households had a T.V., 41% a vacuum, and 38% a washing machine.
-In another slum area, St Mary's in Oldham (where in 1970 few of the houses had fixed baths or a hot water supply and half shared outside toilets), 67% of the houses were rated as comfortably furnished and a further 24% furnished luxuriously, with smart modern furniture, deep pile carpeting, and decorations.
+A study of a slum area in Leeds (due for demolition) found 74% of the households had a television, 41% a vacuum, and 38% a washing machine.
+In another slum area, St Mary's in Oldham (where in 1970 few of the houses had fixed baths or a hot water supply and half shared outside toilets), 67% of the houses were comfortably furnished and a further 24% furnished luxuriously, with smart modern furniture, deep pile carpeting, and decorations.

 The provision of household amenities steadily improved during the second half of the twentieth century.
 From 1971 to 1983, households having the sole use of a fixed bath or shower rose from 88% to 97%, and those with an internal WC from 87% to 97%.
-In addition, the number of households with central heating almost doubled during that same period, from 34% to 64%.
+Households with central heating almost doubled, from 34% to 64%.
 By 1983, 94% of all households had a refrigerator, 81% a colour television, 80% a washing machine, 57% a deep freezer, and 28% a tumble-drier.

-Between 1950 and 1970, however, Britain was overtaken by most of the countries of the European Common Market in terms of the number of telephones, refrigerators, television sets, cars, and washing machines per 100 of the population (although Britain remained high in terms of bathrooms and lavatories per 100 people).
+Between 1950 and 1970, however, Britain was overtaken by most countries of the European Common Market in terms of telephones, refrigerators, televisions, cars, and washing machines per 100 of the population (though Britain remained high in terms of bathrooms and lavatories).
 Although the British standard of living was increasing, the standard of living in other countries increased faster.
 According to a 1968 study by Anthony Sampson, British workers:

+In 1950, the standard of living was higher than in any EEC country apart from Belgium.
+It was 50% higher than West Germany, and twice as high as Italy.
 In 1976, UK wages were amongst the lowest in Western Europe, being half of West German rates and two-thirds of Italian rates.
-In addition, while educational opportunities for working-class people had widened significantly since the end of the Second World War, a number of developed countries came to overtake Britain in some educational indicators.
-By the early 1980s, some 80% to 90% of school leavers in France and West Germany received vocational training, compared with 40% in the United Kingdom.
-By the mid-1980s, over 80% of pupils in the United States and West Germany and over 90% in Japan stayed in education until the age of eighteen, compared with barely 33% of British pupils.
-In 1987, only 35% of 16- to 18-year-olds were in full-time education or training, compared with 80% in the United States, 77% in Japan, 69% in France, and 49% in the United Kingdom.
-There also remained gaps between manual and non-manual workers in areas such as fringe benefits and wage levels.
-In April 1978, for instance, male full-time manual workers aged 21 and above averaged a gross weekly wage of £80.70, while the equivalent for male white collar workers stood at £100.70.
+In addition, while educational opportunities for working-class people had widened significantly since the end of the war, a number of developed countries came to overtake Britain in some educational indicators.
+By the early 1980s, some 80% to 90% of school leavers in France and West Germany received vocational training, compared with 40% in the UK.
+By the mid-1980s, over 80% of pupils in the US and West Germany and over 90% in Japan stayed in education until 18, compared with 33% of British pupils.
+In 1987, only 35% of 16- to 18-year-olds were in full-time education or training, compared with 80% in the US, 77% in Japan, 69% in France.
+There remained gaps between manual and non-manual workers in areas such as benefits and wages.
+In 1978 male full-time manual workers aged 21 and above averaged a gross weekly wage of £80, while the equivalent for male white collar workers stood at £100.